Koromix/rygel/web/koromix.dev/pages/misc.md

 Cross-Origin-Opener-Policy = same-origin
 ```

-Once this file exists, run serf with `serf -C serf.ini`.
-If you don't specify the file explicitly, serf will try to find one from its application directory (i.e. the directory where the executable resides).
+Once this file exists, run nestor with `nestor -C nestor.ini`.
+If you don't specify the file explicitly, Nestor will try to find one from its application directory (i.e. the directory where the executable resides).

 Here is another configuration to reverse proxy https://koromix.dev/ unless a local file match in the directory `files/` exists: